-Patients with existing SA for or infliximab do not require a new SA for the biosimilar.
-The existing SA remains in effect until the next scheduled renewal date (if applicable).
-If a patient's SA expires during the transition period, it will be renewed for biosimilar brands only.
+Patients with existing SA for insulin glargine do not require a new SA for the biosimilar.
+The existing SA remains in effect.

 Patients with a clinical requirement that prevents switching can have their prescriber submit a new SA request for exceptional coverage of the originator biologic.
 Exceptional requests will be reviewed by Special Authority on a case-by-case basis.